 • Pain that does not go away.

-• Signs of infection, such as such as pain, spreading redness, pus formation, or fever.
+• Signs of infection, such as pain, spreading redness, pus formation, or fever.

 • A wound that is not healing or is slow to heal (this is more common when the biopsy is done on the lower legs).